npoet/docker-celery/README.md

 * Authentication for API POST methods
 * Better code compartmentalization to fit 12 Factor best practices
 * DB filtering for used item_id's
+* Expand DB for use as message queue backend?